infochimps-labs/wonderdog/README.md

 #### ElasticSearchStorage Constructor

-The constructor to the UDF can take two arguments (in the following order):
+The constructor to the UDF can take two or tree (depending on the client type) arguments (in the following order):

 * ```esConfig``` - The full path to where elasticsearch.yml lives on the machine launching the hadoop job
 * ```esPlugins``` - The full path to where the elasticsearch plugins directory lives on the machine launching the hadoop job
+* ```addresses``` - The comma separated entry-point nodes where the hadoop workers will connect to index data

 #### Query Parameters